blastur/pypowermate/README.md

 can be rotated, pressed and also features a LED at its base that can be used to indicate events to the operator.

-This module provides functions to read knob events (rotate/press) and to set the LED brightness and pulse speed (when in "pulse"-mode).
+This module provides functions to read knob events (rotate/press) and to write/set the LED brightness and pulse speed (when in "pulse"-mode).

 The module interfaces with the device through the powermate Linux kernel driver